Will a new French-Italian pact reshape Europe post-Merkel?

 Paris and Rome wanted to conclude it before the departure in January of Italian President Sergio Mattarella, who is at the end of his seven-year term, and ahead of the 2022 French presidential election.

+According to the Elysée, this treaty "will promote the convergence of French and Italian positions, as well as the coordination of the two countries in matters of European and foreign policy, security and defence, migration policy, economy, education, research, culture and cross-border cooperation. "

-While the details of the pact have not yet been disclosed, "what we know is that there are going to be 11 chapters covering a lot of different topics going from internal matters such as youth and research to European cohesion and foreign policy," said Mathilde Ciulla, programme coordinator at the European Council on Foreign Relations in Paris.
+"What we know is that there are going to be 11 chapters covering a lot of different topics going from internal matters such as youth and research to European cohesion and foreign policy," said Mathilde Ciulla, programme coordinator at the European Council on Foreign Relations in Paris before details of the accord were released.

 "So basically, this is about institutionalising and structuring the partnership between France and Italy," the expert told Euronews.